Labor shortages are hampering public transportation systems, challenging the recovery of city life

 On top of that, hiring has proved challenging, although a $2,000 bonus the agency began offering has helped sweeten the pot.

-In Portland, Ore., the region’s transit operator, TriMet, cut service by 9 percent earlier this month because of similar labor woes.
+In Portland, Ore., the region’s transit operator, TriMet, announced earlier this month that it would be reducing service by 9 percent because of similar labor woes.
 Hiring has proved to be the biggest obstacle there.

 “Our recruitment numbers haven’t been where they needed to be,” said Tia York, a spokeswoman for the agency.
 “We’ve had weeks where there are just a handful of people in new operating training classes.
 Before the pandemic, we would hire dozens of people every month.
 We’ve gotten a little bit behind in hiring, and now with the national labor shortage, it’s been a struggle to get the number of applicants we need to fill training classes and get new operators.”